SchwarzIT/onyx/apps/docs/src/basics/accessibility.md

 ## Assistive technology

 Assistive technology enhances the functional abilities of individuals with disabilities, promoting increased independence.
-Supporting devices such as keyboards and screen readers, people can engage with technology.
+Supporting devices such as keyboards and screen readers support people when interacting with technology.

 ### Keyboard support